Also view our profiles of African American Founders of the Health Center Movement.

 Founding a Community Health Center

 Along the way, Dr. Gaston worked in multiple settings, including getting a start at Community Health Centers providing direct medical care to poor families.
 She helped to establish Lincoln Heights Health Center in Cincinnati, OH.
+[More about the history of Ohio’s first health center (PDF).]

 “As my training progressed, I knew I had to dedicate my career to helping poor Black communities obtain access to quality health care and improve their health outcomes,” says Dr. Gaston.